ltc870/manrrs/info/instructions.md

-# Instructions for linking your CSS file to your HTML file and Using your CSS file.
+# Ways to use CSS in your HTML.

 ## Linking your CSS file